ROARS (bi-weekly) Net

 WHERE: There are typically three phases to the ROARS net, allowing us to practice communications across a range of communications challenges of increasing difficulty.
 We do make changes on some nets, so always check the ROARS calendar for specific net details!

-Phase 2 - The net moves to the ROARS 145.300 repeater (- offset, 88.5 PL) located at 1,400 ft in Ramona with backup power.
-The Ramona valley is RF isolated from much of San Diego, so seeing if you work this local coverage repeater is good practice for future local emergency communications.
+Step 2 - The net moves to the ROARS 145.300 repeater (- offset, 88.5 PL) located at 1,400 ft in the Ramona valley.
+Use it first to start - or join - a ROARS Emergency Net!
+The beauty of this repeater is that is has solar and battery backup power AND our Ramona valley is RF isolated from much of San Diego, so this repeater is our FIRST CHOICE for quiet, reliable local communications.
+Have it in your memory and practice during our nets for future local emergencies.

-Phase 3 - At the end of the net we switch to 145.710 simplex (no PL).
-This is to test our local VHF connectivity when no repeaters are available.
+Step 3 - At the end of the net we usually switch to 145.710 simplex (no PL) to test our local VHF connectivity when no repeaters are available.
 You learn where you do and don't have coverage, and what radios and power levels work well.
+Surprisingly, simplex works very well in the Ramona area, and is quiet.
+If the ROARS repeater is down, this frequency is our backup for local communications.
+We also may switch Step 3 to other frequencies or activities as directed by Net Control.

 Please program these frequencies in your radios and join in the fun.
 While we do follow a simple net protocol (script is attached below) for practice, this net is an informal gathering open to all.
 We usually start with a roll and want you to respond with your call, name and current location.
 We may add other information requests from time to time, and we always have a call for announcements and general discussion.
 Hope to see you on the air!